home-iq/dev-team-stats-tracker/docs/vapi-call-tracker.md

 - `createdAt`: When the call was created
 - `startedAt` and `endedAt`: Timestamps for call duration calculation (for ended calls)
 - `stereoRecordingUrl`: URL to the call recording (for ended calls)
-- `messages`: Array of messages from the call
+- `messages`: Array of messages from the call, including tool call results for bookings

 ## Call Log Format
 The function creates structured call log entries based on the call status: